maurosuetta/Distributed-Parallel-Programming-Projects/README.md

 Furthermore, the code files are a new corrected version, improved even before the reports.
 The modifications made to the report code version are minimal and imperceptible, so you can still use the report to understand what is going on.

-I also included an output from the cluster in each exercise, to observe the numbers and compare them with the conventional laptop performance.
+I also included an output from the cluster in each exercise to observe the numbers and compare them with the conventional computer performance.